steqeq/0000/docs/how_to/manage_install/install_linux.md

 :::::{tab-item} SUSE Linux Enterprise Server 15
 :sync: SLES15

-::::{rubrik} Installation of Kernel Headers and Development Packages
+::::{rubric} Installation of Kernel Headers and Development Packages
 ::::

 ROCm installation requires you to install `linux-headers` and